valndev/gm_pug/README.md

-PUG = Physics Un-Griefer
+## 📦 PUG = Physics Un-Griefer

-Looking for testers, if you'd like to help progress the development of PUG and have time to test and debug it with me, first plain, and then with various addons/systems.
-Please post here... https://github.com/NanoAi/gm_pug/issues/4
+Addon originally made by [NanoAi](https://github.com/NanoAi/gm_pug/).
+This is my PUG fork, modified for my own needs.
+Feel free to use it on your server(s) if you wish.

 <div align="center">
 <img src="https://i.imgur.com/gvcznDV.png" alt="Menu Preview"/>